Enjoying our puzzle hints?

 Why is “FOUR-LEAF CLOVER” in the Green group?

-Why is “SCRAP METAL” in the Blue group?
+Why is “CHAMELEON” in the Blue group?

 Word definitions